-In prostatectomy-the surgical removal of the prostate the bladder is pulled downward and connected to the urethra at the point where the prostate once sat.
+In prostatectomy-the surgical removal of the prostate-the bladder is pulled downward and connected to the urethra at the point where the prostate once sat.
 If the sphincter at the base of the bladder is damaged during this process, some degree of urinary incontinence or leakage may occur.
-Nearly all men will have some form of leakage immediately after the surgery, but this will improve over time and with exercises that strengthen the pelvic musculature.
-Most men regain urinary control within a year, and approximately 1 in 10 men will have some component of mild leakage requiring the use of 1 or more pads per day.
-This rarely occurs after radiation therapy (about 1 in 100 men).
+Nearly all men will have some form of leakage immediately after the surgery, but this will improve over time and with strengthening exercises.
+Most men regain urinary control within a year; approximately 1 in 10 men will have mild leakage requiring the use of 1 or more pads per day.
 Pelvic floor muscle training with a physical therapist can help.
 In the case where side effects are severe, an artificial urinary sphincter can be considered.

 Radiation therapy is targeted to the prostate, but the bladder is next to the prostate and the urethra runs through the middle of the prostate, so both will receive some radiation.
-Fortunately these structures are fairly resistant to radiation therapy.
+Fortunately these structures are fairly resistant to radiation therapy, and long-term leakage is rare (1 in 100).
 However, they can become irritated during and for months after radiation therapy, which usually manifests as a mild increase in urinary frequency and urgency.
 This can also manifest as nocturia, or waking up more at night to urinate.
 Nocturia is most common in the few weeks following radiation therapy.
 These side effects are uncommon after surgery; in fact, for men who have significant symptoms like frequency and nocturia due to prostate enlargement, surgery can actually lead to an improvement in urinary function by simultaneously treating both the prostate cancer and prostate enlargement.